 Leaders must determine and agree upon the actions that will be taken regarding survey results.
 Leadership can provide guidelines: budget, level of effort, other metrics or constraints, prior to sending out the survey.
 Leaders need to be clear on the actions the organization is willing to take.
 Before conducting the survey, leadership should review each question and determine their actions based on the responses.
 If you’re not willing to address the particular topic – do not ask the question.

 Develop Recruitment Strategies to Attract Diverse Candidates

 Move beyond the idea that the talent pool is limited to only those who are applying.
 Ask yourself, “If the diverse candidates aren’t coming to us, how can we reach them?”
 Find new and innovative ways to source employees.
 Create a communications strategy to connect with prospective candidates.
-Find new places to post available positions where different groups may see them; go to local campuses and participate in career fairs.
+Proactively discover new sources to communicate available positions where different groups may see them, go to local campuses, participate in career fairs, or target colleges and universities with larger minority populations.
 Consider candidates with transferrable skills such as those trained and recently departing the military.
 It’s about doing your research and thinking outside the box.

-Diversity and inclusion go further than hiring diverse groups of people.
-It means making sure ALL employees feel welcomed, comfortable and respected while presenting their true authentic selves.
+Diversity and inclusion initiatives must go further than hiring diverse groups of people.
+It means making sure ALL employees feel welcomed, comfortable and respected while presenting their true authentic selves."